Boardleash/nocnoc/README.md

 >	In the directory that you have just changed into, type the following:
 >	> `git clone https://github.com/Boardleash/nocnoc/

->	This should successfully clone the entire **harvest** repository into the directory that you have chosen and you are now able to access the contents locally on your terminal
+>	This should successfully clone the entire **nocnoc** repository into the directory that you have chosen and you are now able to access the contents locally on your terminal

->	Navigate to where the "harvest" script is located.
+>	Navigate to where the "nocnoc" script is located.
 By default this should be in `/PATH/TO/nocnoc/centos/` OR `/PATH/TO/nocnoc/ubuntu/,` but if this script was moved, then navigate to that appropriate directory.

 >	Change file permissions for the script by typing the following:
 >		*chmod 755 nocnoc*